 During the twenty years prior to that, only two significant wildfires occurred totaling 70,655 burned acres.
-Climate reports and recent events in Mendocino County and other parts of California indicate that longer, more severe wildfire seasons are "the new normal.
+Climate reports and recent events in Mendocino County and other parts of California indicate that longer, more severe wildfire seasons are "the new normal".
+Research indicates that California may be entering a megadrought period, which is a drought lasting two decades or longer.